-Home » Autism Solutions » Benefits of Weighted Pencils for Autism
+Home » Autism Solutions » Weighted Pencil for Autism: Benefits and More!

 What are weighted pencils?

 Weighted pencils are available from online autism resource stores.
-Some of them come with a pencil grip, while others are accessories that can be attached or wrapped around a regular pencil.
+Some come with a pencil grip, while others are accessories that can be attached to or wrapped around a regular pencil.

 Pencil weight